erkannt/opencv-static-windows-buildenv-docker/README.md

 ## Docker on Windows 7 and 8
 Docker for Windows only runs on Windows 10.
 For older versions you have to use [docker-tools](https://docs.docker.com/toolbox/toolbox_install_windows/) to install docker.

-This version of docker handles filepast for volume mounts differently and this is not supported by the 'dockcross' script so you have to insert the following under line '192' in the script.
+This version of docker handles filepast for volume mounts differently and this is not supported by the `dockcross` script so you have to insert the following under line `192` in the script.

 `HOST_PWD=${HOST_PWD/c:/\/c}`